SUPPLY CHAIN EDUCATION AND INDUSTRY 4.0

 “It was all about automation,” said Grube.
 “Early on, they looked at the beginning of the process, and that was all about bulk inventory.
 They wanted our sensors right away.”

 Bonine said sensor technology freed a lot of time for on-site employees, but it took time to develop practices to use the data.
 “We’ve learned from each other and--as other technology entered the picture--we knew the way to get inventory data integrated into their new processes was going to be the cloud,” he said.
-“In fact, some of the features of our BinCloud and Binventory software was a result of companies like this that are breaking ground on high-tech production.”
+“In fact, some of the features of our BinCloud and Binventory software were a result of companies like this that are breaking ground on high-tech production.”

 Fully implemented, BinMaster systems now allow the plant to anticipate inventory with quick turnover.
 Purchasing keeps up with orders and deliveries.
 Low or out-of-stock tanks no longer stop production.
-Time taking inventory was cut by 75%.
+Time-taking inventory was cut by 75%.
 This agrochemical plant, increased the speed of automation as the pandemic hit.
 Now, inventory is coupled with multiple cloud-based reports often used by employees monitoring from their phones.
 Suppliers and truckers can view activity on site.